 Ingrid Z. Aanestad was born in 1983.
 She made her debut with the novel Today Is a Beautiful Day, and has since published a string of beautiful novels, quiet in tone, but powerful in impact.
 In 2010 she received Forlaget Oktober's Anniversary Grant, and in 2012 she won the Rogaland Literature Grant.

 Iben Akerlie (b.
-1988) has a degree in special education.
-Her debut Lol Lars won ARK Children's Book Prize 2016, was nominated to The Book Seller Prize 2016, The Norwegian Children & YA Authors' Association First Book Prize 2016 and The Book Blogger Prize 2016.
-Iben Akerlie works as an actor and has played in several films and tv-series.
-She lives in Copenhagen, Denmark.
+1988) is both an author and one of Norway’s leading young actors.
+Her debut YA novel Lol Lars was an instant best seller, awarded the prestigious ARK Children's Book Prize 2016, nominated for The Book Seller Prize 2016, The Norwegian Children & YA Authors' Association First Book Prize 2016 and The Book Blogger Prize 2016.
+Akerlie also has a degree in special education.
+She lives in Stockholm, Sweden.

 Nora Brech (b.
 1988) works as an illustrator and has a degree in art drawing.
-She has illustrated childrens books and book covers.
+She has illustrated children's books and book covers.
 Cornelia and the Jungle Machine is her first book.
 She lives in Oslo.